agile-ts/documentation/docs/main/Introduction.md

 about the package, an Installation Guide and all its features.
 In case of the [core](../packages/core/Introduction.md) package you find the [State](../packages/core/features/state/Introduction.md) and [Collection](../packages/core/features/collection/Introduction.md) docs in the Features Section.
+Be aware that `⚠️ WIP` isn't an actual package.
+It is meant to separate packages that are currently `work in progress` and not ready for the outer world.

 ### 📁 Examples